 Here are three ways to spark your child's interest in STEM.

-Explore Hands-On LearningWhether your child is a budding biologist or a reluctant computer programmer, exploring hands-on learning activities like Legos, Erector sets, electronic circuits, or robotics can boost your child's curiosity and get them involved in building things.
+1. Explore Hands-On LearningWhether your child is a budding biologist or a reluctant computer programmer, exploring hands-on learning activities like Legos, Erector sets, electronic circuits, or robotics can boost your child's curiosity and get them involved in building things.
 Try using cloud resources provided by companies like Buckeye Educational Systems to give your child the freedom to run their own experiments and explore science.
-Having the hands-on experience of getting their hands dirty and trying things on their own will motivate them to explore.
+Having the hands-on experience of getting their hands dirty and trying things on their own will motivate kids to explore.

 Since kids these days are often technologically oriented, you can harness this